 A limitation of our study is that we did not explore the antibody responses to the first dose of the mRNA vaccine or antibody titers immediately prior to the second dose of the vaccine.
 This will assist in deciding upon the extension of the interval between vaccine doses.
 We also did not compare the antibody response of COVID-19 naïve subjects to patients with previous COVID-19.
 However, this has already been explored by others [8-10].
 The antibody response to a single vaccine dose is quite effective, and individuals with previous infection typically mount a more vigorous antibody response.
 We were also unable to assess the antibody response to other vaccines.
 Our study is also in a single-center in a specific geographic area, and antibody responses may display differences between populations with different COVID-19 seroprevalences.

 In conclusion, Total/IgG S-Ab and N-Ab levels were high and correlated well post-vaccination despite a slight decrease in titers up to 90 days later.
 However, the IgM response was sub-optimal and did not correlate with N-Ab.
 Total/IgG S-Ab expressed as BAU/mL were comparable and may be used as a surrogate for N-Ab should the assay be unavailable.
 Expectedly, the antibody response was more robust in younger subjects.

-All co-authors have contributed to the study and
+All co-authors have contributed to the study and manuscript.

 Conflicts of Interest